 Anyway, he's also the author of Eminent Inside the Pentagon's Hunt for UFOs.

-And he's joining us today to discuss the con conversations that everybody's having about those drones that we're seeing every night in the sky.
+And he's joining us today to discuss the conversations that everybody's having about those drones that we're seeing every night in the sky.

-We want to know is it aliens, foreign drones, American drones.
+We want to know, is it aliens, foreign drones, American drones?

 Is it otherworldly?